Council 15965 · St. Joseph Basilica · Alameda

 1. Serve alongside your brothers.

 You will not do the work alone.
-Whether it's a fish fry on a Friday in Lent or a quiet hospital visit on a Wednesday afternoon, you will do it with men who share your faith and your sense of duty.
+Whether it's Soup Fridays during Lent or a quiet hospital visit on a Wednesday afternoon, you will do it with men who share your faith and your sense of duty.

 2. Support your parish, concretely.

 Pastors carry a great deal.
-The Knights of Columbus exists in part to lighten that load — to be the men Father can call when something needs doing for the parish and its people.
+The Knights of Columbus exists in part to lighten that load — to be the men the Pastor can call when something needs doing for the parish and its people.

 3. Grow in faith, with men who take it seriously.

 Faith deepens in community.
-Our council meets, prays, breaks bread, and serves together — the slow, sustaining rhythms that mark a Catholic life lived in earnest.
+Our council meets, prays the rosary, breaks bread, and serves together — the slow, sustaining rhythms that mark a Catholic life lived in earnest.

-Interior of St. Joseph Basilica, Alameda — the sanctuary where Council 15965 worships and serves.
+The altar of St. Joseph Basilica, Alameda — where Council 15965 worships and serves.

 At the Basilica